 American Airlines (and most airlines) limit the amount of award tickets on any given flight.
 So even if a paid seat is available, you may not be able to book an award seat.
 You need to make sure American Airlines has award seats available at the MilesAAver level, NOT the AAnytime level.

-You are looking for MilesAAver tickets
+If you search AA, you are looking for MilesAAver tickets

 If you only see tickets for your dates that are AAnytime, you WILL NOT be able to use Etihad or any other partner airline to book.
 Only MilesAAver flights are made available for booking by partner airlines.
 You can redeem your Etihad miles for American Airlines flights as long as you see MilesAAver award tickets on AA.com.
+Also, American Airlines AAdvantage Web specials are not eligible for partner bookings.

 Some airlines will allow you to book mixed-cabin award tickets.
 Mixed-cabin means that one or more of your segments is in a different class.
 For example, one segment is business class, but economy seats are the only seats available for the other segment.